 Roth IRAs offer a number of potential advantages over Traditional IRAs.
-While Traditional IRAs allow for tax-deferred growth of retirement assets, with taxes being due when distributions are taken, qualified Roth IRA withdrawals are tax-free after age 59 1/2, as long as you hold the Roth for at least five years and are at least age 59 1/2*.
+While Traditional IRAs allow for tax-deferred growth of retirement assets, with taxes being due when distributions are taken, qualified Roth IRA withdrawals are tax-free, as long as you hold the Roth for at least five years and are at least age 59 1/2*.
 Withdrawals may be subject to a 10% IRS tax penalty if distributions are taken prior to age 59 1/2.
 Other features include:

 - With a Roth IRA, unlike Traditional IRAs, you are not required to begin taking distributions at age 70 1/2.

 - A Roth IRA can be used as an estate planning tool because the assets can be passed on tax-free to your heirs.

 - Tax diversification of retirement assets allows for more flexibility to manage taxable income in retirement.